 The Underfloor Heating system can be fitted in both concrete and timber suspended floors.
 See picture above.
 For other floor constructions please contact us and we will explain installation procedure, for example you can also do a floating floor.
-Also note that there are many options to fit underfloor heating in timber suspended floors, contact us for more information.
+Note that there are many options for installing underfloor heating in timber suspended floors, please contact us for more information.